 Solution: Wherever possible, keep the cords off the ground so they’re out of reach.
 In the instances where that’s not an option, you can try to block them with furniture, tape them to the walls so they’re less tantalizing to your dog, or try a product designed to discourage chewing like a cord cover or chew deterrent spray.

 Problem: Many of the small, everyday items you have around the house can become a choking risk for your pets.
-Jewelry, pens, batteries, and paper clips – things that couldn’t seem less harmless in most contexts – can become a serious concern if your pet thinks it could be fun to chew on.
+Jewelry, shoe strings, and socks can be attractive toys for playing and chewing, but can cause choking, strangulation, or gastro-intestinal issues.

 Solution: Do a review of everything in your living room and bedroom that could be a risk and store it somewhere out of reach – either too high up on a shelf for your pet to access, in a closet or pantry behind a door, or in a box with a sealed lid that your pet won’t be able to easily open.